U.S. Route 52 in North Carolina: Route description

 US 52 enters North Carolina at Mount Airy.
-A bypass around Mount Airy, which carries US 52 is designated as the Andy Griffith Parkway.
+A bypass around Mount Airy, which carries US 52, is designated as the Andy Griffith Parkway.
 It goes by Pilot Mountain one of the most distinctive natural features in North Carolina.
-Through the Piedmont Triad region, US 52 is mostly a limited-access freeway.
-The route joins Interstate 85 Business into Lexington, North Carolina and shares Interstate 85 around Salisbury, North Carolina.
-The segment of US 52 from Interstate 40 in Winston-Salem, North Carolina to Lexington is currently being upgraded to Interstate highway standards for the future Interstate 285 corridor.
-The segment from northern Winston-Salem to just south of Mount Airy is expected to form part of the Interstate 74 corridor through North Carolina.
+Through the Piedmont Triad region, US 52 is mostly a limited access freeway.
+It goes through Central Winston-Salem, and meets with Salem Parkway, which gives access to Downtown Winston-Salem and access to Interstate 40.
+The freeway soon meets the actual Interstate 40, before continuing into southern areas of the city.
+The route joins I-85 Business into Lexington and is concurrent I-85 around Salisbury.
+The segment of US 52 from I-40 in Winston-Salem to Lexington was upgraded to Interstate highway standards and cosigned as I-285 in 2018.
+The segment through Winston-Salem is also expected to be upgraded so that I-285 can be extended to the Winston-Salem Northern Beltway near Rural Hall.
+From the beltway to just south of Mount Airy, US 52 is expected to form part of the I-74 corridor through North Carolina.

-South of the Triad area after splitting from Interstate 85 in Salisbury, US 52 is typically a two-lane route linking some of the state's smaller cities and towns.
+South of the Triad area after splitting from I-85 in Salisbury, US 52 is typically a two-lane route linking some of the state's smaller cities and towns.
 Albemarle is the largest municipality along this segment of US 52 to the South Carolina state line.

-Between Salisbury and Albemarle in Northern Stanly county, US 52 bisects the campus of Pfeiffer University in Misenheimer.
-Misenheimer may be the only municipality in America whose only traffic light is not at an intersection of two or more streets, but at a crosswalk to accommodate pedestrian traffic (the crosswalk being across US 52 connecting the two parts of Pfeiffer's campus on opposite sides of the highway).
+Between Salisbury and Albemarle in Northern Stanly County, US 52 bisects the campus of Pfeiffer University in Misenheimer.